sophiebaud11/simple/README.md

     And that should be it (unless you have some environment variables, like a MongoDB url, say, in which case you can check out how we solve this problem with our secret Slack credentials below).
 6. We are assuming that you are all set up with git, and used to the `git add .` + `git commit -m "message"` + `git push origin master` process you've probably repeated a bunch by now.
 We're now going to add an additional command to this refrain: `git push heroku master`, which will push the repository up to Heroku.
   -Git summary (?): git is used for version control and is relevant both to personal and collaborative projects.
-It's a three part model, made up of 'working', 'staging' and 'repository': 'working' is where the files we're actively modifying live, 'staging' is for rough drafts that live inside .git and might be ready for submission, 'repository' is a history of the versions of a project (there are local and remote repositories, and remote repositories are where github comes in; ex. of the difference: share a file to a remote repository with collaborators and they can clone the file to their local repository)
+It's a three part model, made up of 'working', 'staging' and 'repository': 'working' is where the files we're actively modifying live, 'staging' is for rough drafts that live inside .git and might be ready for submission, 'repository' is a history of the versions of a project (there are local and remote repositories, and remote repositories are where github comes in; ex. of the difference: share a file to a remote repository with collaborators and they can clone the file to their local repository).
-  ### Getting set up with git (when starting fresh with a new branch):
+  #### Getting set up with git (when starting fresh with a new branch):
   	1. type `git` into Terminal
   	2. run `ls`, find the folder your project is in
   	3. run `cd [FOLDER]` with the folder found in step 2 (mine was `cd Development`)